 And if you can’t manage hanging a forest from your ceiling, try wrapping some evergreen around you headboard instead for a similar, more low maintenance effect.
 We'd go fake though – pine needles in your bed = ouch!
 Check out our picks of the best Christmas garlands for more inspiration.

-You can get creative with paper and scissors to make your own paper stars or you could definitely cheat with these decorations from Idyll Home .
-They come in the very Scandi friendly shades of black, grey and white so you can't really go wrong...
+You can get creative with paper and scissors to make your own paper stars or you could definitely cheat with these decorations from Ikea .
+They come in the very Scandi friendly shades of white and red so you can't really go wrong...

 11. Opt for a minimalist monochrome theme

 In keeping with the whole minimal mantra, try sticking to a monochrome scheme with your Scandi Christmas decorations.
 Just balance out the black and white with various hues of grey and add in some wood accents or just bring in a few boughs of fir (or a John Lewis & Partners pine garland would do the trick).